-Tired of hearing the same accents, vocabulary and conversation topics?
+Tired of hearing the same accents, vocabulary and conversation topics from English language CDs?

 Read on to find out more about English language television shows and how they can improve your English skills.

-How to Select the Right TV Show to Improve Your Listening Comprehension
+- How to Select the Right TV Show for You

 1. “MTV Cribs” (2000-present)